 This is another anniversary that regular readers will already know something about.

 According to the historical sources, Yarmouk’s result can be attributed to two factors that worked against the Byzantines despite their (somewhat, we can’t be sure how much) larger numbers and better equipment: intelligence (the military kind) and leadership.
 The Byzantine Emperor, Heraclius (d.
-641), alarmed at several smaller Arab successes in Syria (including the capture of Damascus in 634), amassed a large army under the command of an Armenien general named Vahan, to try to pick off several much smaller, dispersed Arab forces in the Levant one by one.
-Unfortunately for Heraclius, the Arabs were able to find out about his counterattack and adjust their disposition in response.
+641), alarmed at several Arab successes in Syria (including the capture of Damascus in 634), amassed a large army under the command of an Armenien general named Vahan.
+This force was supposed to pick off several relatively small Arab forces, dispersed throughout the Levant, one by one.
+Unfortunately for Heraclius, the Arabs were able to find out about his counterattack and adjust in response.
 Those dispersed armies were all recalled to join the main Arab army in the region at Jabiyah, under the nominal overall command of a man named Abu Ubaydah b. al-Jarrar.

 (As an aside, when I use the word “Arab” here and in other places when I’m talking about the early Islamic conquests, it’s shorthand.
 There were non-Arabs in the “Arab” armies just as there were Arabs in the similarly multi-ethnic Byzantine and Sasanian armies.)

 For the first four days of the battle, the Byzantines pressed the offensive but the Arabs, though very hard-pressed at times, refused to break.
 At one point on day 2, we’re told that the Muslim left flank almost fell apart, but soldiers retreating toward their camp encountered their angry wives (yes, the army traveled with families in tow).
 Apparently–if this story is true–the soldiers were more afraid of their wives than of the opposing army, because they promptly returned to the battlefield and managed to hold out long enough for Khalid to shift troops over to support them.
-It’s also possible that, after repeatedly being driven back to their camp by the Byzantine cavalry, at some point later in the battle the Arabs set up a trap for the Byzantines by hiding reserves in camp.
-After a lull in the fighting on day 5, Khalid amassed his entire cavalry force for an offensive the next day.
-First they chased off the Byzantine cavalry, then they got around the Byzantine left flank and attacked from the rear of the Byzantine line.
+It’s also possible that the Arabs set up a trap for the Byzantines by hiding reserves in camp, and that the (literal) wives’ tale was added later.
+Finally, after a lull in the fighting on day 5, Khalid amassed his entire cavalry force for an offensive the next day.
+This was the decisive stroke.
+First they chased off the Byzantine cavalry, then they got around the Byzantine left flank and attacked from the rear.

 What about Khalid b. al-Walid, the hero of this and so many other battles for the Arabs?
 Umar, still upset about his general’s popularity, finally drummed him out of the army altogether in 638, and he died in 642.
 It’s believed that Umar grew to regret this decision, and when he was on his deathbed in 644 he’s supposed to have regretted that Khalid didn’t live long enough to succeed him as caliph.